Preserves for People. Land for Future generations.

 PPLT bought Yegua Knobbs Preserve (YKP) in 2004, from a private landowner that wanted the property to remain as open space.
 The property is a 302-acre expanse of hills, woods, pastures, rough trails and ponds north of McDade.

 YKP is potential habitat for the critically endangered Houston toad and contains other unique habitats such as the intriguing geology of the knobs, rare plants and a spring fed bog.
-PPLT has partnered with Cornell, TPWD, USFWS and the Houston Toad Recovery Team to conduct habitat restoration on site, including prescribed burns.
+PPLT has partnered with Cornell, TPWD, USFWS and the Houston Toad Recovery Team to conduct habitat restoration on site.
 PPLT manages the property for wildlife and offers led hikes and educational events for groups upon request.
 Otherwise, the preserve is typically closed because of access through private property, ongoing habitat restoration and to protect the unique ecosystems and features.

 Have a group interested in touring any of our preserves?
 Contact us to schedule something.
 We require a minimum 30-day notice for Billig and YKP.